CategoricalData/FQL/README.md

 About
 -----

 This repository holds the historical, archived codebase for the FQL IDE, which is no longer under development.
-The successor to this project is the CQL, [Categorical Query Language project](https://categoricaldata.net).
+The successor to FQL is CQL, the [Categorical Query Language](http://categoricaldata.net/).

 Build and installation
 ----------------------

 For best results, compile using the [Eclipse IDE](https://eclipse.org/jdt/).
 A pre-built jar is provided.
 Requires Java 12.

 License
 -------

-### Categorical Data IDE (BSD License)

-Copyright (c) 2014-2015 MIT (FQL, FQL++, FPQL) and 2015-2018 Categorical Informatics (OPL).
+Copyright (c) 2014-2015 Ryan Wisnesky.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: